Main Content Start

 Release of Information

-Students who wish to file a standing request to release information to a particular person or agency may submit the Consent to Release of Academic Information Form to the Student Record's Office (2nd floor Student Center).
-Students must show their photo ID when submitting this consent.
-If a third party is returning this form on behalf of the student, the form must include the student's signature and be accompanied by a photocopy of the student's photo ID.
+Students who wish to file a request to release information to a particular person or agency may submit the Consent to Release Information form.
+Students can access the Consent to Release form here.
 This authorization will allow the designated person or agency access to the information identified on the form and will remain in effect until the date stated on the form.

 - Student's name